GaetanLepage/phd-manuscript/sections/5_rl/4_results/0_index.typ

 === Reward Design
 <sec:rl:results:reward_design>
-#draft[TODO: maybe this should go AFTER "Agent Performance on the Navigation Task"]

 Reward design is critical to training #acr("DRL") models.
 Contrary to supervised learning, where clear ground truth labels are available for all training samples, the #acr("RL") training process relies almost exclusively on the reward signal.